knarrff/python-novice-inflammation/_episodes/08-func.md

 function names usually describe what they do, _e.g._ `visualize`, `detect_problems`.

-Notice that rather than jumbling this code together in one giant `for` loop, we can now read and reuse both ideas separately.
+Notice that rather than jumbling this code together in one giant `for` loop, we can now read and reuse ideas separately.
 We can reproduce the previous analysis with a much simpler `for` loop:

 ~~~